 Crab Stitch (Reverse Single Crochet) – Tutorial by BellaCoco – https://www.youtube.com/watch?v=K7XOkueIkNM

 This pattern uses a multiple of 42 stitches.
-Every 42 stitches is the width of one fish (plus a 4 stitches of padding on each side).
+Every 42 stitches is the width of one fish (plus 4 stitches of padding on each side of the fish).
 This means you can stitch any multiple of 42 until you like the width of your project.

 Gone Fishing Washcloth

-Washcloth- For a washcloth, simply FDC 42 (or ch45, dc in 3rd ch from hook) for a one fish width.
+Washcloth- For a washcloth, simply FDC 42 (or ch43, dc in 3rd ch from hook, ch2 at the beginning counts as your first dc) for a one fish width.
 Then do Rows 1-13 twice.
 Do only round 1 of the blanket border to finish it off (your stitch counts will obviously be less per side, but the method is exactly the same).